nimishamishra95/power-outage-analysis/README.md

 - `NERC.REGION` – The North American Electric Reliability Corporation region responsible for grid oversight in the affected area.

 - `CLIMATE.REGION` – Groups states into broad climate regions (Southeast, Northwest, etc.), enabling comparisons across zones.

-- `ANOMALY.LEVEL` – Measures the temperature anomaly at the time of the outage, showing how much warmer or cooler it was compared to historical averages.

 - `CLIMATE.CATEGORY` – Classifies the general climate conditions during the outage (dry, wet, warm, etc.), supporting analysis of climate impacts on outage duration.